ellis-langford/NeuroMPET/README.md

 ## Introduction

-MeshModel is the second module of the NeuroMPET workflow and is responsible for the meshing, mesh mapping and modelling stages of the pipeline.
+NeuroMPET is a processing workflow that: preprocesses, registers, segments a NIfTI image; then generates meshes, maps tissue classes onto the mesh and models using the MPET solver.

 The core solver code was developed by Liwei Guo (liwei.guo@ucl.ac.uk) and Yiannis Ventikos (y.ventikos@ucl.ac.uk) at University College London.
 To request access to the MPET solver core code please contact Ellis Langford (ellis.langford.19@ucl.ac.uk).

 ## Requirements

-To successfully run the MeshModel pipeline, please ensure the following requirements are met:
+To successfully run the NeuroMPET pipeline, please ensure the following requirements are met:

 **Ubuntu 22.04 + Docker 27.3.1 + Python 3.10**<br>
 *(other versions may be compatible but have not been tested)*